 Physical touch can be the main driver of appreciation for some people.
 Be careful, because this can be tricky to use in the workplace.
 A solid handshake or a pat on the back will let employees know that their work is appreciated, but doesn’t cross any workplace boundaries.

 In our example, Jane definitely feels appreciated by quality time.
-She thrives from having daily operations meetings, enjoys team lunches and is encouraged by team outings.
+She thrives on having daily operations meetings, enjoys team lunches and is encouraged by team outings.
 On the other side of the equation, John may enjoy these same things, but it is not what motivates him and makes him feel appreciated.
 He is driven by words of affirmation.
 He requires the individualized feedback he was given during his private meeting last month.
 Now that you understand each employee may require a different type of appreciation to stay motivated and feel engaged, think about how you show your appreciation to your team.